 Overview of the course

 At GCSE, you will build upon the work completed during Key Stage 3, ensuring that you can find links between different topics and solve problems using a range of skills.
 Similar to Key Stage 3, learning is developed and extended across Number, Ratio and Proportion, Algebra, Geometry and Measures and Handling Data.
-The course is split into 10 blocks, starting in Y9 and culminating in three examinations at the end of Year 11.
 You will learn how mathematics can be used outside of the classroom and you will gain problem-solving skills that can be used across school.

 We are currently preparing students for the Edexcel examination board.